RentCast/.github/profile/README.md

 1. Create a RentCast account at [https://app.rentcast.io/app/api](https://app.rentcast.io/app/api)
 2. Generate a new API key
 3. Pick one of the available API billing plans.
-The free *Developer* plan is a great start
+The free **Developer** plan is a great start
-4. Send your API key in the `X-Api-Key` header when making requests to any of our endpoints: [https://developers.rentcast.io](https://developers.rentcast.io)
+4. Send your API key in the `X-Api-Key` header when making requests to our endpoints: [https://developers.rentcast.io](https://developers.rentcast.io)

-You can also read [this step-by-step guide](https://developers.rentcast.io/reference/getting-started-guide) if you need further help or a more in-depth walkthrough on how to start using our API.
+You can read [this step-by-step guide](https://developers.rentcast.io/reference/getting-started-guide) if you need further help or a more in-depth walkthrough on how to start using our API.

 &nbsp;